 Skip to main content

-Project-level collaboration lets you invite teammates directly into a project.
-Collaborators gain access to all tasks, shared context, and connected services within that project.
-Use this for day-to-day teamwork on a specific initiative: a product launch, a research sprint, or a website redesign.
+Project level collaboration lets you invite teammates directly into a project.
+Collaborators are added to the workspace so they can create new threads and other work according to their role, and they can access shared context and connected services within that project.
+Access to existing tasks depends on the Grant access checkbox when you invite them.
+Use this for day to day teamwork on a specific initiative: a product launch, a research sprint, or a website redesign.

-Inviting a collaborator grants access to all existing tasks in the project.
-Tasks created after the invitation are not automatically shared.
-Share them individually at the task level if needed.
+Inviting a collaborator adds them to the workspace.
+They get access to all existing tasks in the project only if the Grant access checkbox is ticked.
+If it is unticked, they join the project without seeing existing tasks unless you share those tasks individually.
+Tasks created after the invitation are never shared automatically.
+Share them at the task level if needed.

 Steps